The Art of Real New York: Through the Eyes of NYC’s Most Rebellious Artists

 Join New York Adventure Club as we embark on an art-centric journey through the three waves of artistic rebellion that occurred in New York between the 1880s and the beginning of World War II.

 Led by Rena Tobey, American Art Historian and Professor at NYU’s School for Professional Studies, our virtual showcase will include:

 – An overview of the three-time periods in NYC history where artists banded together to showcase the underbelly of NYC society

 – A discussion around the Social Reform movement, and how the photography of Jacob Riis and Lewis Hine rattled cages during what was known as the “City Beautiful” era

 – A look at the Urban Realism movement, with paintings by “The Eight” aka the Ashcan School, who captured the moment of enormous technological innovations that changed urban life forever

-***A full replay of the experience will be available to all registered guests for up to a week
+***A full replay will be available after the experience for all registered guests

 Rena Tobey is an American art historian whose passion centers on making art accessible, insightful, and fun.
 She conducts lively, interactive tours of museum collections, including the Metropolitan Museum of Art, the New-York Historical Society, and the American Folk Art Museum.
 Rena’s research and writing centers on American women artists working before 1945, with particular interest in the challenges they faced in bucking societal norms.